MeowPiE/AUTOADB-LG/README.md

   Script is only can use for LG G6.
   This repository is frequently updated.
   ### it is unstable, so do not use to your phone.
+  ### the stable version is upload to another thread.
 # Features
 Permanent delete&restore bloatware
 resolution change (not dpi)